quangphan2405/SystemVerilog/README.md

-# SystemVerilog
+# A repo for SystemVerilog learning

-A repo for SystemVerilog learning
+In these labs, I use SystemVerilog language constructs to implement simple, common design tasks.